By Andrew Ofosu-Dankyi, World Vision Ghana

 Many Ghanaian children in public schools struggle through school because they cannot read, thus they have to struggle to comprehend text at school.
 This situation has deepened the inequality in education achievements between the urban and rural communities.

-Today, as the world celebrates International Mother Language Day, let’s re-think how to support the over one million primary school children to break through barriers to literacy.
+Today, as the world celebrates International Literacy Day, let’s re-think how to support the over one million primary school children to break through barriers to literacy.
 It is time to be citisens and not spectators.

 - What does a reading camp look like?